 Law enforcement, and domestic violence workers, are using this month to call attention to an under–reported national and local problem.

-Only 37 percent of male victims, and 41% of female victims, report their stalker to police.
+Only 37% of male victims, and 41% of female victims, report their stalker to police.

-The justice department says nearly 3.5 million Americans are stalked each year, usually by someone they know.
+The Justice Department says nearly three and a half million Americans are stalked each year, usually by someone they know.

 About a third of the time, the stalker is a former spouse, boyfriend or girlfriend.